Atlanta Building Collapse Attorneys

 A building collapse can cause serious injuries, requiring extensive medical treatment and time away from work, and may have life-altering consequences.
 If workers’ comp is not enough to cover all your losses, you may be able to file a third-party claim to recover additional compensation.
 This type of lawsuit is filed against a party other than your employer, such as a third-party contractor, when that party’s negligence contributed to your injuries.

 After a serious building collapse accident, your best chance of recovering full compensation for your injuries is to have an experienced Atlanta construction accident attorney in your corner.
 Your lawyer can help you in dealings with your employer and/or a responsible third party, guide you through the entire process, and represent you in settlement hearings or other procedures.
 In an out-of-court settlement, your attorney can assess the full scope of your damages, work to protect your rights, and negotiate skillfully with the other side on your behalf.

-At Grant Law Office, our husband and wife team of Atlanta personal injury lawyers are committed to obtaining justice for injured victims.
+At Grant Law Office, our Atlanta building collapse lawyers are committed to obtaining justice for injured victims.
 Our approach is thorough, with strategic thought and planning.
 We are not a high-volume firm – we choose to represent the clients we believe we can best serve -- so when we take on a case, expect to receive individual attention.
 Call us at (404) 995-3955 to schedule a free consultation with no time limit.
 We can advise you of your options under the law.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,